JumboCode Website Redesign

 Tufts Sophomore

-"I couldn't really tell what JumboCode did or how I was supposed to join"
+"I couldn't tell what JumboCode did or how to join"

 JumboCode PM

-"The site felt so old and incomplete that I didn't even want to show it to people"
+"The site felt so old and incomplete that I didn't show it to people"

 Nonprofit Client

-"The project page made me unsure about what the final work would look like"
+"The project page made me unsure what the work looked like"

 Other university clubs highlighted gaps in our content